syncfusion-content/xamarin-docs/Xamarin/ListView/Scrolling.md

 The SfListView will notify the scrolling state changes by using the [ScrollStateChanged](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ScrollStateChanged_EV.html) event.

-Following states will be notified via [ScrollState](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ScrollState.html) property in the event argument.
+The following states will be notified using the [ScrollState](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ScrollState.html) property in the event argument.

  * Dragging: Specifies that `SfListView` is currently being dragged in the view.
  * Fling: Specifies that fling action is performed on the `SfListView`.